MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/how-to-benchmark.md

 ---
-title: How to create a benchmark runbook
+title: How to Create a Benchmark Runbook
-description: Describes how to create a benchmark runbook to evaluate performance of different logging options in a System Center - Orchestrator environment. ms.custom: UpdateFrequency2, engagement-fy23 ms.date: 11/01/2024 ms.service: system-center ms.reviewer: na ms.suite: na
+description: Describes how to create a benchmark runbook to evaluate performance of different logging options in a System Center - Orchestrator environment. ms.custom: UpdateFrequency2, engagement-fy23 ms.date: 04/28/2025 ms.service: system-center ms.reviewer: na ms.suite: na